ditjacobs/Git_Github/concepts_dictionary.md

 This is located locally (on my computer) in an assigned folder

 **The Staging area**
-Location to prepare for a commit, prepare the snapshots of the timeline
+Location to prepare for a commit, prepare the snapshots of the timeline.
+Staging area is important when working with several files, and I need to classify the ones i want to commit together.

 **The Local repository**
 This is the git repository `.git`initialized with git init, keeps track of the timeline